 A more complex contest may include essays, photo shopping an image, or creating your own GIF.

-You can also be a bit more creative and take a page out of Travelocity’s book.
+You can also be a bit more creative in your event marketing ideas and take a page out of Travelocity’s book.
 It held a contest where participants used the hashtag #iWannaGo followed by the name of a destination they dreamed of visiting.
 The winner was awarded a trip to the destination they indicated.

 6. Identify Your Biggest Brand Advocates